Allstarlink Repeaters

 Either simpleusb or usbradio is used (not both) for USB radio interfaces and sound FOBs.
 Alternatively, voter is used when radios are interfaced with an RTCM.

-Click on above *.conf files for annotated example files.
+Click on the *.conf files above for annotated example files.

 At CLI, to display date and time, type date